Igalia/explainers/prepare-print-interface/README.md

        window.print();
    });
 ```
 Ideally, `preparePrint()` should block the effect from the owner element, update the layout tree and style, then load the resources.
-But currently, in `willPrintSoon`, the layout tree seems not be updated.
+But currently, in `willPrintSoon`, the layout tree seems not to be updated.

 ## Security and Privacy Considerations